 Residents Maintain Autonomy

-In Danville Centre for Health & Rehabilitation, 15.42% Percentage of Patients
+In Danville Centre for Health & Rehabilitation, 15.74% of Patients

 Ability to Keep Residents Mobile

-In Danville Centre for Health & Rehabilitation, 20.17% Percentage of Residents
+In Danville Centre for Health & Rehabilitation, 14.45% of Residents

 Hospitalizations

-This is the number of times residents are hospitalized per thousand days of care.
-There is generally a correlation between having fewer hospitalizations and the quality of nursing home care.
+This tells you the number of hospitalizations per 1,000 days of patient care.
+There is typically a correlation between having fewer hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

-In Danville Centre for Health & Rehabilitation, 20.17 Percentage of Residents Rehospitalized
+In Danville Centre for Health & Rehabilitation, 14.45% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Danville Centre for Health & Rehabilitation, 13.78 Percentage of Patients
+In Danville Centre for Health & Rehabilitation, 11.16% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Danville Centre for Health & Rehabilitation, 72.12% Percentage of Resident
+In Danville Centre for Health & Rehabilitation, 80% of Resident

-This datapoint measures the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts would argue this is a reasonable measure of a facility's rehabilitation services.
+This indicates the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.

 Nearby Hospitals